If you’re looking to hike with kids near Champaign-Urbana, we have ideas on where and how

 Nearly all of these trails are free though you will find some state parks that charge admission to visit during some seasons.
 Do you have a hiking trail you love to visit with your family?
 Email us now and tell us about it.

-And while we love walking around Champaign-Urbana (and have a post on walking here), this list will focus more on hikes.
-Hikes will take you away from busy roads, typically into a wooded preserve or park area, for the purposes of this list.
+While we love walking around Champaign-Urbana (and have a post on walking here), this list will focus more on hikes.
+Hikes will take you away from busy roads — typically into a wooded preserve or park area — for the purposes of this list.

-Experiencing time in nature as a family is priceless during any circumstances, but especially now.
+Experiencing time in nature as a family is priceless during any season of parenting, but especially now.
 This “unplugged” time is valuable for deepening connections among parents and children, encouraging creative thinking with unstructured play and improving physical and mental well-being for adults and children alike.
 Walk, run, jump and stomp your way through your hikes for all kinds of fun.

 Tips for hiking

 - Make sure everyone is wearing clothes and shoes that can get dirty.
-This is probably the number one piece of advice we can give for any hike.
+This is probably the No. 1 piece of advice we can give for any hike.
 Long pants and long sleeves are recommended for traipsing through the woods, but that’s your call.
 Along those lines, pack a change of clothes if you’re concerned about mud.

 - Have a plan.
 Sort of.
 Make sure you know what you’re parking near — is it water you want to see, or bird watching among wildflowers?
 Do a little bit of research, if not online prior to your visit, then when you pull in and look at a map.
 Nearly every location has a large mounted map near the entrance or parking area.